Representation Learning for High-Dimensional Data Collection under Local Differential Privacy: Applications and Experiments

-Results are shown in Figure \ref{fig:data_join}.
-We can see that using features from $\mathcal{D}_1$ only, we obtain classification accuracy of 56.1\%, while classifying on all (clean) features, we obtain 65.8\% accuracy.
-Neither benchmark achieves more than 1 percentage point accuracy increase over classifying the clean features only, whereas our method achieves a significant improvement for local $\epsilon \in [4,10]$.
-We share the privatized features on latent level in this experiment and so do not need to satisfy CDP.
+Results are shown in Table \ref{tab:data_join}.
+The baseline of 56.1\% is the classification accuracy when using features from $\mathcal{D}_1$ only.
+Meanwhile, classifying on all (clean) features gives a 65.8\% accuracy.
+Neither benchmark achieves more than 1 percentage point accuracy increase over a classifier acting on the features from $\mathcal{D}_1$ only, whereas the V-RLM achieves a significant improvement for local $\epsilon \in [4,10]$.

+We note that, unlike in previous experiments, we do not require auxiliary data to train the mechanism here.
+Given a dataset $\mathcal{D}$ that we want to privatise and share, we can both train a mechanism using $\mathcal{D}$, and use that mechanism to privatise $\mathcal{D}$.
+This can be viewed as a specific case of the more general problem of private data release.
+However, unlike CDP synthetic data generation approaches \citep{Acs2019, Takagi2021, Triastcyn2018, Xie2018}, each datapoint refers to a specific individual.